flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_07/instructions.md

 the `FlexibleSpaceBar` stretch into the overscroll space, and if we check the console, we can see our print statement from our callback.

-The `FlexibleSpaceBar` can add a few finishing touches here though.
+The `FlexibleSpaceBar` can add a few finishing touches here too.
 By default, the `FlexibleSpaceBar` has a `StretchMode` that will transform the background to fill the overscrolled space.
 There are other `StretchMode`s though, and you can combine them for neat